 That is why we are here to help you delve into the process of creating a purposeful user experience for your online store.

-Top 5 UX tips for a great e-commerce user experience
+Top 5 eCommerce UX tips for a Great User Experience

 1. Know your customers

 If you are just starting out and preparing to build your first e-shop, then the first stop should be defining your target audience (hint: it should not be „everyone”).

 Think about an ideal buyer of your products or services.
 Who might that be?

 For example, let us say that you are selling hand-made crafts online.
 Your ideal customers would be the ones who appreciate original, creative, and unique products they cannot find anywhere else, and they are willing to pay extra for the high quality and artisans’ manual work.

 If you have owned the business for some time now, there is a big chance that you already have a cohort of returning, loyal customers.
 And your mission should be dedicated to expanding the circle of existing buyers and attracting new ones.
 Over and over again.

 As defined by UK-based marketing specialist Lewis Basset, the usual 3 types of buyers are:

 Customers have already bought your products, used your services, and interacted with your business.
 They know you, they trust you, they love the quality of your products, and they will most probably buy from you again.